nesi/support-docs/docs/FORMAT.md

 Headers should have a blank line before and after.

 Don't use `H1` (`#`) this is reserved for the page title.
 Setting a title here will change it in the nav also.

+h2 and h3 elements will be used to generate a table of contents (toc).

+Try to keep headers short enough that they do not 'wrap' (become more than one line) in the toc, this usually happens around 32-ish characters however this will vary depending on the letters being used.

 ## Line breaks